faircloth-lab/phyluce/docs/tutorial-four.rst

 Generate an incomplete matrix
 -----------------------------

-Now, given the alignments that we have, let's generate a 70% complete matrix
+Now, given the alignments that we have, let's generate a 70% complete matrix:

 .. code-block:: python